EXETER CONSORTIUM | SCHOOLS' ALLIANCE | DEVON

 What Qualifications will I gain through your course?

-Exeter Consortium works in partnership with South West Teacher Training, and through our partnership with this SCITT you will be awarded your Qualified Teacher Status (QTS).
-Through three written assignments for Bath Spa University, you will gain a Postgraduate Certificate in Education (PGCE) which is worth 60 Master's credits and could allow you to go on and gain a full masters if you chose.
+Exeter Consortium works in partnership with the Ted Wragg Teacher Training Partnership who are the Accredited Provider which awards Qualified Teacher Status (QTS).
+Through three written assignments which are closely linked to your school-based practice, you will gain a Postgraduate Certificate in Education (PGCE) from the University of Exeter, Outstanding for ITT, which is worth 60 Master's credits and could allow you to go on and gain a full masters if you chose.

 How much experience do I need in schools?

 You will strengthen your application if you have recent, relevant school experience.
-However, if you do not have any current experience we can help to organise this for you, so please do not let this be a barrier to your application and get in touch!
-Come and have a chat if you have questions about this.
+However, if you do not have any current experience this will not prevent you from applying and being accepted onto the course.
+If you would like some voluntary school experience, please do not let this be a barrier to your application because we can help to organise this for you!
+Come and have a chat if you have any questions about this.

 Where will the interviews be held?